 You overslept and were in danger of getting to work late, so you did everything you could to get to your job as quickly as possible.
-Now you have a speeding ticket for driving 11 to 15 MPH over the limit… and you were still late!
+Now you are in possession of a speeding ticket … and you were still late!

-We at Sean Logue Law are here to help you.
-We will provide you with an expert Pittsburgh Criminal Lawyer, who will assist you in minimizing or avoiding these problems.Facts About Speeding
+We at Logue Law Group are here to help you.
+We will provide you with an expert Pittsburgh Speeding Ticket Lawyer, who will assist you in minimizing or avoiding these problems.Facts About Speeding

 - 55 MPH- Expressways